resolvt/public/index.md

 <img alt="Report dialog" src="report-dialog.png"/>

 Click "It Hurts!" button in the .
-That's it, now your concern is shared with your teammates and available their IDEs and on workspace's dashboard.
+That's it, now your concern is shared with your teammates and available in their IDEs and on workspace's dashboard.